Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

 ### Upgrade

-#### character upgrade
+#### Character upgrade

-Character upgrade makes the character stronger
+Character upgrade makes the character stronger.

-#### weapon upgrade
+#### Weapon upgrade

-Weapon upgrades make the weapon more powerful when attacking monsters
+Weapon upgrades make the weapon more powerful when attacking monsters.

-#### upgrade armor-shield
+#### Upgrade armor-shield

-armor shield upgrades increase defense and dodge from monster attacks
+Armor shield upgrades increase defense and dodge from monster attacks.

 ### Reforge
+Players will get shards from boss fights.

+Players will match fragments containing three elements together.

 ### Engrave
 Engrave the player's name according to the player's wishes